hatonthecat/Sparkfun-Artemis-Nano-File-Server/IoT Glossary & Exegesis.md

 Energy-scavenging - it looks for power in the nearby environement, used in an anthropomorphic and imperfect analogy

-Energy-harvesting - able to produce power locally/off-grid to power the device (partially or totally)
+Energy-harvesting - able to produce power locally/off-grid to power the device (partially or totally), as if it is some kind of farmer (also anthropomorphic, incongruously compares months of work into hours or minutes, if comparing the time it takes to grow food crops to generate power from a photovoltaic panel or thermoelectric generator)

 Energy-autarkic- similar to energy-scavenging and harvesting, but more specifically reveals/indicates that the device requires no batteries.
+It also is the least personified.

 Pervasive Computing - What?
 Seriously??
 This is a blend of two concepts- ambient computing- computing that is available under the threshold of awareness, and ubiquitous computing- computing that is everywhere and is being used all the time, because it is impossible to know if it is even on and where they are scattered, like land mines from WWII.